MEF-GIT/MEF-LSO-Interlude-SDK/documentation/serviceApi/alarm/MEF W146 - LSO Allegro, LSO Interlude and LSO Legato Threshold Crossing Alerts API and Developer Guide - Developer Guide.md

 The essential concept behind the framework is to decouple the common structure, information, and operations from the specific alarm information content.
 Firstly, the Generic API Framework defines a set of design rules and patterns that are applied across all Allegro, Interlude, and Legato APIs.
 Secondly, the alarm-independent information of the framework focuses on a model of a particular Allegro, Interlude, or Legato functionality and is agnostic to any of the alarm specifications.
-For example, this standard describes the Alarm Model and operations that enable the management of alarms aligned with either MEF or custom alarm specifications.
+For example, this standard describes the Alarm Model and operations that enable the management of alarms aligned with either Mplify or custom alarm specifications.

-This Developer Guide does not define MEF alarm specifications, but it can be used in conjunction with any alarm specifications defined by or compliant with MEF.
+This Developer Guide does not define Mplify alarm specifications, but it can be used in conjunction with any alarm specifications defined by or compliant with Mplify.

 Figure 3 presents the relationship between the Alarm Managemnt API entities and the alarm specification model.
 The `alarmSpecificAttributes` serves as an extension point for configuring alarm-specific parameters.

 ![Figure 3: Alarm specification for Allegro, Interlude, Legato](media/alarmSpecSchema.png)